-The proceeds of the 2023A Bonds will be used, together with any other available funds, to (1) finance (a) street, sidewalk, accessibility, streetscape and Riverwalk improvements, (b) parks and recreation improvements, including improvements to Water Street Park and Riverfront Park, (c) the construction and equipping of a new fire station in the Riverlights community, and (d) a portion of the construction and equipping of a sports complex (collectively, the "2023A Projects"), and (2) pay the costs related to the execution, sale and delivery of the 2023A Bonds.
-See "2023A PROJECTS" herein.
+The proceeds of the 2024 Bonds will be used, together with other available funds, to (1) finance capital costs of (a) street, sidewalk, accessibility, streetscape, and Riverwalk improvements, (b) the acquisition of two blocks of riverfront property and the repair of a bulkhead wall on that property located along the future Water Street Park riverfront edge, and (c) a portion of the construction and equipping of a sports complex (collectively, the "2024 Project"), (2) refinance the City's installment payment obligations related to the Corporation's Limited Obligation Bonds, Series 2014A, maturing on and after June 1, 2025, and (3) pay the costs related to the execution, sale and delivery of the 2024 Bonds.
+See "PLAN OF FINANCING" herein.